KizMistry/Yoga-Utopia/README.md

 - __Sign Up Section__

   - This section will allow the user to subscribe to Yoga Utopia's emailed newsletters that will be sent to the user on a weekly basis.
 The user will be asked to submit their full name and email address.
-  - The newsletter will contain all the up to date news around the yoga community, provide fresh content weekly, available offers and the latest Yoga Utopia news.
+  - The newsletter will contain all the up-to date news around the yoga community, provide fresh content weekly, available offers, and the latest Yoga Utopia news.

 ![Sign Up](/assets/readme-media/sign-up.png)